makersacademy/acebook-rails-template/README.md

 I want to view the date a post was created
 So that I can see how old it is

+As a user
+I only want to view my posts
+So that I can see how many posts i have done

 ```

 # AceBook